asrdo/Student-ID-Finder-For-An-Unordered-List/README.md

 The program receives 2 files:
 1. A comma-separated dataset (.csv file) consisting of two entries, the student names and their IDs.
 (This is the database of the program)
 2. The list of scrambled student names that you want to find the IDs for.

+Both files must be in the same directory as the executable.
+If you're running this code in a compiler, place the files in the same folder as your project

 This program will return a (.csv) file containing the list of scrambled student names along with their IDs that the program found.